 The Reel Shorts Film Festival celebrates short films and the filmmakers who make them by screening gems of storytelling brilliance from around the world, across Canada, and here in the Peace Region.
 We entertain audiences, and inspire, develop, and showcase Peace Region filmmakers, thus helping to grow a filmmaking community in northwest Alberta and northeast British Columbia.

 In 2006, Terry Scerbak attended the Edmonton International Film Festival as the Writer/Producer of a short film programmed in the Our Own Backyard series.
 She came back to Grande Prairie inspired to share some of the great short films she’d seen.
 As a volunteer with Grande Prairie Live Theatre, one of Canada’s largest nonprofit community theatres, she founded the Reel Shorts Film Festival with the first fest taking place in March 2007.
 It bounced around in April in 2008, 2009, and 2010, but finally found a home on the calendar starting in 2011 when it opened on the first Tues in May and will move back a week in 2016 when it opens on the second Tuesday of May.

-Since 2010, audiences have chosen their favorite film.
-Winners of the Audience Choice Award have been:
+Since 2010, audiences have chosen their favorite film for the Audience Choice Award: